 The show loves to draw on popular myths and legends with plenty of nods to urban legends like Bigfoot and Captain Ahab.

-For a show with only 19 episodes in total, it leaves behind a scary legacy with some even thinking it may have served a small part in inspiring Stranger Things.
+For a show with only 19 episodes in total, it leaves behind an incredible legacy, with some even thinking it may have served a small part in inspiring Stranger Things.

 Eerie, Indiana: The Other Dimension (1998)